 Before trying to avoid a conviction on your own, contact an experienced theft attorney.
 A West Palm Beach petit theft lawyer will defend you in Court and will fight to get the charges Dismissed and help you avoid any possibility of any criminal conviction.

-Petit Theft Defined
+Definition of Petit Theft

 Theft crimes are mostly classified based on the value of the stolen property.
 Petty theft, legally known as, petit theft is a misdemeanor offense in Florida.
 Someone who allegedly steals property valued under $300 could face a petit theft charge.
 The higher the value of the involved property, the more serious the theft crime is.